razanalshaikh/Banking-System/README.md

 # Banking-Project

 ### Project Description
-A console-based banking system in Python that simulates real-world operations using a CSV file as a lightweight database.
+A console-based banking system in Python that simulates real-world operations using a CSV file as database.
 Features include secure login, account creation, deposits, withdrawals, fund transfers, and overdraft protection with automated fees and account status management.
 Built using object-oriented principles, file and exception handling, and a test-driven development approach, with transaction history tracking and timestamped records.

 ---